How to Use V-てあげる and V-てもらう in Japanese | Giving and Receiving Actions

 5. Common Mistakes

-Confusing あげる and くれる: A common mistake is using 〜てあげる when the action is done for you or someone in your group.
-Remember あげる is for giving outward.
+A common mistake is using 〜てあげる when the action is actually done for you (or for someone in your in-group).

-• ❌ Incorrect: 友だちが宿題を手伝ってあげました。(You can’t use あげる when the action is done for you.)
+• You can’t use 〜てあげる when the favor is done for me.

 6. FAQ – Frequently Asked Questions